-It is surprising to see that there are a number of problems where a linear classifier approach, despite its simplicity, outperforms XCS.
-A deeper examination (not detailed here) also showed that in most of these problems, LC is the best approach among all the classifiers we have tested.
-One possible explanation is that for the easiest problems, XCS can find more accurate approximations than a linear approach, which makes a linear and rough approximation of the class boundaries.
-On the contrary, when the problem presents high complexities, like high numbers of points in the boundary, high dispersion, etc., with a sparse training set, an approximation like that provided by XCS can overfit the class geometry, despite the generalization mechanisms that it includes.
-It may induce class boundaries that are too specific for the training points.
-Then, when XCS is applied to new unseen data, its generalization ability suffers.
+is applied to new unseen data, its generalization ability is worsened.
 In these cases, a simpler approach like a linear boundary seems to work better.
-The linear classifier tends to be less sensitive to overfitting and, thus, generalizes better.
-We cannot validate this hypothesis because we cannot compute the true sparsity of the current training sets, since we work with real-world classification problems, and we do not know the true distribution of the point population.
-The ratio of the number of points to the number of dimensions is a rough estimate of the sparsity which may fail to reflect the true sparsity of the training set, which could be estimated only if we had control over the real distribution of examples.
+The linear classifier tends to be less sensitive to overfitting and thus generalizes better.
+We cannot validate this hypothesis because we cannot compute the true sparsity of the current training sets, since we work with real-world classification problems and we do not know the true distribution of the point population.
+The ratio of the number of points to the number of dimensions is a rough estimate of the sparsity which may fail to reflect the true sparsity of the training set.
+We could only estimate the real sparsity of a training set if we had control over the real distribution of examples.
 This could be achieved by using artificial datasets, so we consider the design of artificial datasets highlighting this issue as an important future work.